 - Information on any contributions you made to qulified charities or organizations.
 This includes both cash and non-cash contributions.

-- The amount of any tip income or alimony received.
+- The amount of any alimony received.

 - Any alimony paid, and the recipient’s Social Security Number.